FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ## Channel Based Setup Examples

-If the output configuration is set to **Channel Based** , the user must decide on the appropriate _[Panning Algorithm](5_Spatialisation_Technology_5_5_Panning_Algorithms.md)_ to work with.
-The loudspeaker array selected in the _Speaker Arrangement_ pulldown menu will be 'virtualised' in the Room and all the speakers will appear graphically.
+If the output configuration is set to **Channel Based**, the user must decide on the appropriate _[Panning Algorithm](5_Spatialisation_Technology_5_5_Panning_Algorithms.md)_ to work with.
+The loudspeaker array selected in the _Speaker Arrangement_ pull down menu will be 'virtualised' in the Room and all the speakers will appear graphically.

 > Speaker Arrangement also defines the number of output channels.